yyasutakee/ios-architecture-example/README.md

 # iOS todo list app

-This repository contains an iOS project implemented with layered architecture.
+This project demonstrates an example of layered architecture for an ios application.
+Each layer is created as swift package.

+# Applicaiton

+The application provides todo list functionality.

 ![todo-gif](https://github.com/yyasutakee/ios-todolist-app/assets/11753499/87279491-b740-40dc-9f3b-aed138fdcb5f)